top of page

 You might recognise things like:

-• Information spread across documents, chats, and systems
+• support knowledge spread across systems

-AI doesn’t really fix this on its own.
+AI doesn’t really solve this on its own.

 What better looks like in customer service